 WLAN Pi can be powered using its micro USB connector.
 There are multiple options available and some work better for certain use cases than others.

 A battery pack is the best option if you are using your WLAN Pi as a handheld tool.

-For home lab use cases and iperf throughput testing I prefer a gigabit Ethernet PoE splitter.
+For home lab use cases and iperf throughput testing I prefer a gigabit Ethernet PoE splitter with USB type A socket as it is universal and can power the WLAN Pi or even charge your phone.
 Enterprise switches provide perpetual PoE on the access ports and those will keep your WLAN Pi powered even during and after a switch reload.